 Local Disaster For Public Health Emergency: Irving - Mayor Rick Stopher

-The testing locations will be open from 8 a.m. to 8 p.m. daily.
-You do not need to be a resident of Dallas County to visit the testing locations, but you do need to meet all of the criteria below:
+The testing locations will be open from 8 a.m. to 5 p.m. daily.
+Due to limited supply, there are only 500 tests per day, per site and locations close when tests are depleted.
+You do not need to be a resident of Dallas County to visit the testing locations, but you do need to meet the criteria below:

 There is an additional drive through location at Parkland Hospital, which is available by appointment only for current Parkland patients with a Parkland physician's order or are first responders and healthcare workers.
 Parkland patients can contact the COVID-19 Patient Line at 214-590-8060.